 Daily brushing helps

-But don't give up: a few simple tricks can help you to get to grips with this hairy problem.
-Brushing your cat every day is number one.
-Regular grooming removes most of the hair that your cat would shed during the day.
-The loose hairs can then be removed directly from the brush and disposed of without having 'flown about' first.
+Brushing your cat every day is a good place to start.
+This will remove most of the hair that your cat would shed during the day.
+The loose hair can be removed directly from the brush and disposed of.

-We recommend rubber gloves for cleaning your 'hairy' furniture: stroke over the surface of your sofa and chairs.
-The electrostatic charge will whisk away the cat hair – usually quite easily.
+We recommend rubber gloves for cleaning your "hairy" furniture: stroke the surface of your couch and armchair.
+The cat hair is swept away by the electrostatic charge - usually very easily.

 Find more useful information and tips on the topic of cat hair in our guide: 'Moulting: Dogs & Cats'!